Thailand Phuket

 Pool at Pullman Phuket Karon Beach Resort

-With five pools (!) it should be possible to find a suitable place to relax for a few hours. ©Pullman Phuket Karon Beach Resort (adlink)
+With several pools to choose from, it should be possible to find a suitable place to relax for a few hours. ©Pullman Phuket Karon Beach Resort (adlink)

 The best hotels at Kata Beach & Kata Noi Beach